jacobrastad/jacobrastad.github.io/_posts/2016-03-06-getting-started-with-jekyll-on-github-with-windows.md

 categories: jekyll
 ---

-The first post of this blog will of course be about how to setup the blog itself.
-A short story about is's own creation.
+The first post of this blog will be about how to setup the blog itself.
+A short story about its own creation.

 If you haven't already, install Ruby on your machine.
 Checkout [RubyInstaller.org](http://rubyinstaller.org/){:target="_blank"}, don't forget to install the Ruby devkit too.